2011 Cliff Climbing Closures

 Contact: Claire Crow, 435-772-0212

 For up-to-date information on the status and maps of the closed climbing cliffs and routes, please check the Zion National Park website at www.nps.gov/zion/planyourvisit/climbing.htm.
-Climbers are responsible for checking the specific maps of the closed areas.
+Climbers are responsible for checking the specific maps and photos of the closed areas.
 The website will be continuously updated as routes are reopened.